Agentic Memory and Streaming in LangGraph

 Query 2: Checking Calculations Inline

-Next, request mathematical computations on the same session thread.
-The model evaluates basic operations directly:
+Next, ask for some math on the same session thread.
+The model handles basic operations directly:

 PYTHON